malun22/simtalk-styleguide/simtalkguide.md

 truck.returnHome( 4 )
 ```

 Surround operators of each kind with a single space on either side of the assignment except colons before type annotations.
+Do not use a whitespace before the colon.

 ```
 Yes: